FavourU/Software-Development-1/README.md

 ## 1. Product Proposal

 ### What is This?
-This project is a basic web-based trivia quiz focused on Valentine's Day themed questions.
+This product is a basic web-based trivia quiz focused on Valentine's Day themed questions.
 It is designed as a simple, engaging web application built with HTML, CSS, and JavaScript that can be played directly in the browser.
 The quiz can be accessed throught the following link: https://favouru.github.io/Software-Development-1/

-### Why This Project?
+### Why This Product?
 My team holds quarterly meetings featuring ice breaker activities themed around current trends and seasons to foster team cohesion and engagement.
 Creating a Valentine's Day themed quiz website directly supports this initiative by providing an interactive, engaging activity that:

 - **Enhances Team Engagement**: The interactive nature and competitive element (score comparison) encourages participation and creates memorable shared experiences that strengthen team bonds